UNDP-Accelerator-Labs/Financial-inclusion-toolkit/3_Save/ssd.md

 # What it does
 This process will help capture the user requirements of an analog community savings model to enable its digitalization.

-The series of steps taken to the realization of the experiment inlcude:
+The series of steps taken [this link](https://github.com/UNDP-Accelerator-Labs/Financial-inclusion-toolkit/blob/main/3_Save/The%20Experiment%20Journey.pdf) to the realization of the experiment inlcude:

 1. **Co-creation:** The co-creation, baseline, and solutions mapping phase will bring the Sudan and South Sudan AccLabs together with local communities along the border to better understand the on-the-ground context and lived experiences of these communities.
 This co-creation and sensitization phase is critical to having a deep connection with the border communities and to ensuring community ownership of the innovation.
 This co-creation phase will result in community-informed updates and revisions to the concept, processes, and budget.
 2. **Validation survey** : This stage was critical in assessing community buy-in and validation of the digital sanduk model, work plan drafted, and budget.
 Also for identification of on-the-ground partners and supporters of the initiative and to benchmark understanding of the on-the-ground context and lived experience.